I will start with a brief introduction to Belarus, and spend most of the article promoting a do-it-yourself walk in central Minsk.

 The Independence Square

-After a long walk we finally walk into the huge Independence Square.
+After a long walk we finally get to the huge Independence Square.
 First we might take a walk underneath it through a shopping mall.
 The interesting parts are certainly above ground consisting of a series of monumental buildings of national importance.
 The buildings house the city council, the university and the supreme Soviet.
 In front of the latter stands a large statue of Vladimir Lenin.

 The Red Church is also situated here.
 It is of a totally different character.
 This is a red brick Catholic church from around 1910.
 The Soviets turned it into a cinema and later a film studio.
 Now it has regained its original functions.